Melon-Oof/HostTierList/README.md

 |Litebyte Hosting | Xeon E5-2670v3 up to 9950X | $0.75 to $2/GB | ❌ | ❌ | ✅ | 1692 to 4733 | Not a Registered Company (e.g. LLC, LTD...).
 4 Base Threads, any extra is an additional cost. |

 > [!NOTE]
+> - Price/GB: It's based off the monthly pricing of the plan, without any discount and/or additional addons.
->- Single Thread Rating: it's a rating sourced from Passmark's website. **The higher the value, the better**.
+> - Single Thread Rating: it's a rating sourced from [Passmark's website](https://www.cpubenchmark.net/). **The higher the value, the better**.
->- Scalable Threads: The more ram you buy, the more cores you get too.
+> - Scalable Threads: The more ram you buy, the more cores you get, free of charge.
 Example: 4GB plan comes with 2 vCores, 8GB plan comes with 3 vCores
->- Dedicated Cores: as the name says, cores dedicated to you, so, other servers on the same node don't affect you.
+> - Dedicated Cores: as the name says, cores dedicated to you, so, other servers on the same node don't affect you.
->- GDPR compliant: Explicit statement compliance with GDPR from the Executives of the Company/Organization.
+> - GDPR compliant: Explicit statement compliance with GDPR from the Executives/Legal Docs of the Company/Organization.
 (Even though every business doing sales with EU citizens __should__ be compliant)
+> - Notes: The notes column is used for outstanding/out of the norm characteristics of the hosting, or any additional information the end-user should be aware of.
+Be it good or bad.

 ## Detailed List: